markhoward02/resume/resume.md

 ## Side Projects & Other Interests

-- **Grocery Board:** An app co-designed with my wife for shared shopping lists and meal planning, available on multiple platforms.
+- **Grocery Board:** Co-designed an app with my wife for shared shopping lists and meal planning, available on iOS, Android, Windows, and as a PWA.
 Built with React, Ionic, Capacitor, C# .NET Core, SignalR, WordPress, and Power BI.
-- **IoT, Raspberry Pi, Arduino:** Passionate about tinkering with Raspberry Pi, Arduino, and NanoFramework.
+- **IoT, Raspberry Pi, Arduino:** Enthusiastic about tinkering with Raspberry Pi, Arduino, and NanoFramework for various projects.
-- **Contest:** Winner of a Microsoft app contest in 2015 with the app TimesheetAnywhere (now discontinued).
+- **Contest:** Won a Microsoft app contest in 2015 with the app TimesheetAnywhere (now discontinued).

 ---